Labour Abandons Conference Vaccine Passes Due to Bad Weather

 Having spent the weekend insisting attendees show either a vaccine pass or a negative lateral flow result upon entry to the conference, it looks like Labour have now decided it wasn’t worth the hassle.
 As of this morning, security is no longer checking for passes, instead conducting random spot checks on those already in the venue – long after attendees could have spread Covid around the conference centre.
 In an email to members they claim “adverse weather conditions” mean it’s just easier to let everyone in and check a few once they’re inside…

 When Labour announced the measures last month, they insisted checks were necessary to “reduce risk and to provide reassurance to those attending“, and that they were “working hard” to make sure everyone was safe.
 Sir Keir even claimed “passports on their own aren’t enough […] It’s got to be passports plus testing.”
-Mother nature has seemingly put a stop to that – although 18 degrees and sunny in Brighton…
+Mother nature has seemingly put a stop to that – although it’s currently 18 degrees and sunny in Brighton…